testdouble/mocktail/docs/example_test.md

 [Assert](support/glossary.md#arrange-act-assert) phase of our test.

 But how should we assert that the sliced fruit gets stored?
+None of the code exists yet, so the assertion we encode into our test will specify the API of the class responsible for storing fruit.
+This can make some folks feel a little queasy, because in the context of traditional TDD, the subject should be a black box—meaning tests _should not_ be aware of, much less determine the subject's implementation details.
+But isolated TDD flips things inside-out: the test becomes a sounding board for iterating rapidly on the public APIs of not only the subject, but of the layer of dependencies beneath it.
+This gives the test author the opportunity to play with a new API contract (name, parameters, and return value) via a lightweight [demonstration](support/glossary.md#demonstration) of a method that doesn't even exist yet, which means every new method is created through _actual, necessary use_ instead of typed into a blank page class listing.
+It makes mistakes cheap to fix as a result: if a method doesn't feel right, reconfiguring the stubbing in place doesn't require switching files, renaming references, or moving parameters around.
+If refactoring is the third step in classical TDD's "red-green-refactor", it's the first step in isolated TDD.
+(Prefactoring?)

-None of the code exists yet, so the approach we decide for our test will influence the resulting API.
-To illustrate, we're going to show two different ways to finish writing this test and how they might impact the contract between our subject and its dependencies.
+To illustrate how the assertions we choose can impact the API of our subject and its dependencies, we're going to show two different ways to finish writing this test, starting with an approach that verifies a call occurred and finishing with assertions of a return value from the subject.

 ### Approach 1: verifying the method was called